-Blockchain – IoT solutions epitomizes the prime technological disruption since integration of computing and transaction processing systems.
-Due to continual high velocity progress in device innovation and software, it is now possible to offer transaction processing and intelligence to devices everywhere.
-However, there are critical adaptability challenges connected with distributed systems, as well as security, coordination, intellectual property management, identity, and privacy.
+The convergence of Blockchain and IoT technologies epitomizes the prime technological disruption since the integration of computing and digital transaction processing systems.
+Due to continual high-velocity progress in device innovation and software, it is now possible to offer transaction processing and intelligence to digital devices everywhere 24/7.
+However, there are critical adaptability challenges associated with distributed systems, as well as security, coordination, intellectual property management, identity, and privacy.

-Integrated Blockchain and IoT solutions can be built to maintain cryptographically secured data records protected against alteration and modification.
-It can set up trust, accountability, and transparency while streamlining business processing.
+Integrated Blockchain and IoT solutions can be created to support cryptographically secured data records protected against unauthorized alteration and modification.
+These solutions can be set-up to ensure trust, accountability, and transparency while streamlining business processing and reporting.

-Internet of Things (IoT) enables devices to send data to private Blockchain ledgers for inclusion in shared transactions with tamper-resistant records.
-The distributed replication Blockchain enables organizations to access and supply IoT data without need for central control and management.
-All business stakeholders can verify each individual transaction, preventing disputes and ensuring each Blockchain partner is held accountable for their individual roles in the overall transaction.
+Internet of Things (IoT) enables a large number of devices to send data to private Blockchain ledgers for inclusion in shared transactions with secure and tamper-resistant records.
+The distributed replication blockchain enables organizations to access and supply IoT data without the need for central control and management.
+All business stakeholders can verify their transactions, preventing disputes, and ensuring each Blockchain partner is held fully-accountable for approved roles in the overall operation.

 Dan Bieler – Analyst at Forrester: Blockchain – IoT Quote:

 “it’s only normal that the distributed ledger technology, which blockchain is, will play a role in how devices will communicate directly between each other and keeping a ledger and thus trail of not just devices but also how they interact and, potentially, in which state they are and how they are ‘handled’ in the case of tagged goods.”